lkodinsson/MARS/Basic/PHB.md

 ### Improving Primary Stats

 Improving primary stats functions very similarly to improving skills.
-The primary difference is that the cost is not equal to half the roll value, it is instead equal to the roll value.
+The primary difference is that the cost is not equal to half the roll value, it is instead exactly equal to the roll value.

 For example: if you are improving a primary stat from a roll value of r12 to a roll value of r14 it would cost 14 experience points.